With A Few Critical Strategy Adjustments, Satellite Qualifier MTTs Can Be An Easy Way To Win Your Seat In Big Online or Live Poker Event!

 Satellite Tournament Strategy – Mid Stages

 For me, this is the part of satellite qualifiers which are the most similar to a standard tournament.
-You hopefully have a few reads on opponents (if not then try Tournament Shark from the awesome Poker Pro Labs).
+You hopefully have a few reads on opponents.
 The combination of knowing who is tight and who is loose along with stack sizes relative to the blinds will give you opportunities to steal pots – or to exit them when a tight player suddenly wakes up with big bets!

 Keep the ratio of players to prizes in mind, blind levels of 150 or 200 can quickly eat into your stack if you allow people to keep stealing from you.
 For more information on middle stage moves you can check out this article on restealing or this one on how stack sizes relative to the blinds affect your play.